dmbarbour/awelon/README.md

 ### Hands to Carry Things

 Awelon's multi stack environment is further extended with the concept of *hands*.
-With hands, a developer can take elements from one stack, navigate to another, then put or apply them.
-Hands are also convenient for operations on a single stack, i.e. rather than rolling stuff to the top, just pick up the top several elements and do some work, then put those several elements back down.
+With one hand, a developer can take and put, moving objects easily and intuitively from one stack to another, or even moving stacks.
+Hands would be convenient even for operations on a single stack, i.e. rather than rolling stuff to the top, just pick up the top several elements and do some work, then put several elements back down.

-Overall, hands offer a simple, intuitive, and expressive approach to data plumbing.
+Hands offer a simple, intuitive, and expressive approach to data plumbing.

-Hands are modeled as a pair of stacks, and paired with the current environment, such that our overall environment is a structure of the form: `(sL*(sC*sR))*(hL*(x*hR))`.
+Hands are modeled as a pair of stacks, and are paired with the current environment, such that our overall environment is a structure of the form: `(sL*(sC*sR))*(hL*(x*hR))`.
 Here current stack, and x is the active object - if any.
 Unlike the list of stacks, the developer's hands may be empty.

-        -- take :: (sL*((x*sC)*sR))*(hL*hR) ~> (sL*(sC*sR))*(hL*(x*hR))
+        %  take :: (sL*((x*sC)*sR))*(hL*hR) ~> (sL*(sC*sR))*(hL*(x*hR))
         take = [[assocr] second roll2] first assocr roll2 [roll2] second

+        %  swapStackHand :: (sL*(sC*sR))*(hL*hR) ~> (sL*(hR*sR))*(hL*sC)
+        %  left as exercise for reader :)

-By convention, only the right hand is used for volatile operations and world interactions.
+By convention, the right hand is used for volatile operations (take, put, etc.).
 The left hand is used instead for environment extensions based on introspection and metaprogramming - such as modeling named stacks.

+Literals are still added to the current stack.

 *NOTE:* The programmer's hands are generally NOT passed to partially applied behaviors.
 The intuition here is that the developer is installing a behavior that will then execute without further guidance or interference.
 Also, conversely, the installed behavior must not affect the contents of the programmer's hand.
 Arguments to a partially applied behavior must be explicitly provided.

-### The Literals Brush

-Thus far, I've modified the environment from a single stack, to a multi-stack, to a multi-stack with hands.
-Each time, I have needed to adjust how literals are added to the current stack.
-If developers wish to create an alternative environment, they would also need to adjust how literals are introduced.
-Other words can be adjusted through the module system.
-Other literals need special attention.

-To address this concern, a literals brush (lb) is added to the environment.
-We now have `(lb*env)`.
-Whenever a literal is added to the code, the literals brush is copied (it must be a static block) then applied to the resulting `(literal*env)` pair to determine the new environment.

-Let's consider how this literals brush would have evolved over the last three environments:

-        -- single stack environment
-        -- (x * e) ~> (x * e)
-        lbSS = id

-        -- multi-stack environment
-        -- (x * (sL * (sC * sR))) ~> (sL * ((x * sC) * sR))
-        lbMS = rot2 [assocl] second

-        -- multi-stack environment with hands
-        -- (x * ((sL * (sC * sR)) * (lH * rH)) ~> ((sL * ((x * sC) * sR)) * (lH * rH)
-        lbHMS = assocl [rot2 [assocl] second] first assocr

-Developers shouldn't think about the literals brush unless they're planning an environment extension.
-It is also possible to use the literals brush for some modal operations, which might prove useful for modeling DSLs.
-Naturally, the literals brush must be highly polymorphic.

 ### Named Stacks via Metaprogramming

-Awelon supports storing and loading elements by name.
+Awelon will support storing and loading elements by name.
 Use of names is a valid and convenient solution for many data plumbing problems: simply tuck a value away with an arbitrarily chosen name, then later recover it using the same name.
 Names are easier to remember than relative locations.

 Names are modeled by use of polymorphic, introspective behaviors (see later section) that will search the left hand for a named stack, then add or remove an item (adding or removing the stack as appropriate).
 The use of stacks can serve a similar role to lexical scope, though developers must be careful to erase names when they exit logical scope.

-        "foo" store    -- store element to "foo" stack (removes from current stack) "foo" load     -- load element from "foo" stack (removes from foo stack) "foo" loadCopy -- load, dup, store
+        "foo" store    %  store element to "foo" stack (removes from current stack) "foo" load     %  load element from "foo" stack (removes from foo stack) "foo" loadCopy %  load, dup, store
-        "foo" erase    -- load, drop
+        "foo" erase    %  load, drop
-        -- possibly loadStack and storeStack operations, too.
+        %  possibly loadStack and storeStack operations, too.

 The default movement semantics are suitable for linear types, or cases where developers wish to model updates.
 (These variables are 'pure' from Awelon's perspective.)
 Unlike traditional programming, developers must explicitly erase words th